-∇ Examples of the types of accidents in which the SRS side airbag will basically not deploy.
+∇ When will the SRS side airbag not deploy?

-- The vehicle is involved in frontal collision with another vehicle (moving or stationary). - 2) The vehicle is struck from behind.
+- 1) The vehicle is involved in frontal collision with another vehicle (moving or stationary). - 2) The vehicle is struck from behind.

 The SRS side airbag is basically not designed to deploy if the vehicle is involved in a frontal collision or is struck from behind.
 Examples of such accidents are illustrated.